 Outbound call center hour calculation

 How is an outbound call center hour calculated?
 At Quality Contact Solutions, we invoice our clients for every hour that a front-line outbound call center agent is assigned to a client program.
-For every 3.75 hours worked, clients pay for 15 minutes of break time.
-So, in an 8 hour day, a client pays for 7.5 hours of work time plus 30 minutes of break time.
-As an example, if your program needs 10 outbound call center agents to meet your goals on a daily basis, you will be invoiced for 80 hours (10 agents x 8 hours per day).
+Therefore, for every 3.75 hours worked, clients pay for 15 minutes of break time.
+So, in an 8-hour day, a client pays for 7.5 hours of work time plus 30 minutes of break time.
+For example, if your program needs 10 outbound call center agents to meet your goals on a daily basis, you will be invoiced for 80 hours (10 agents x 8 hours per day).

 Pay for performance for outbound call center pricing

 Most outbound call centers will not consider working on a pure ‘pay for performance’ basis unless the client can share significant detailed information about the program’s previous success.
 As a result, be prepared to share the 4 following items if you want the call center vendor to consider a ‘pay for performance’ compensation structure:

 If you don’t have this information to share with your prospective outbound call center vendor, consider contracting with them for an hourly test.
 We recommend a minimum of 500 hours to test new programs.

 Hourly plus pay for performance outbound call center pricing model